Everything Unresolved Is Recreated

 Then in June of 1995, my wife Joyce went to V.M.C. for her first course.
 When she returned, she settled into the recommended daily routine of meditating for an hour in the morning and another hour in the evening.
 Watching her sit for two hours a day — well beyond what either of us had done before — inspired me to find out for myself what was going on at that meditation center in Massachusetts.

-As an old saying goes, however, “Be careful what you pray for.”
+As the old saying goes, however, “Be careful what you pray for.”

 Kent and I finally put the long drive up Interstate 81 behind us in Scranton, Pennsylvania.
 As we head east on I-84, I’m thinking about what Terrell and Joyce had experienced at V.M.C.
 But tucked away in another corner of my mind are three recent memories.
 One by one, they rise to the surface of my awareness.
 Only later will I see them as clues to the trauma that will soon be triggered at V.M.C.